HubSpot/integration-examples-nodejs/oauth-app/README.md

 ### Configure

 1. Copy .env.template to .env
-2. Paste your HubSpot API Key as the value for HUBSPOT_API_KEY in .env
+2. Paste your HubSpot Client Id and HubSpot Client Secret as the value for HUBSPOT_CLIENT_ID and HUBSPOT_CLIENT_SECRET in .env

 ### Running